Miss Shetty Mr Polishetty

 Miss Shetty Mr Polishetty is a 2023 Indian Telugu-language romantic comedy film written and directed by Mahesh Babu Pachigolla in his directoral debut.
 Produced by V.Vamsi Krishna Reddy and Pramod Uppalapati under the banner UV Creations, the film features Anushka Shetty and Naveen Polishetty.

 The film was formally announced in March 2021, later the film's title was revealed to be Miss Shetty Mr Polishetty.
 The music is composed by Radhan (songs) and Gopi Sundar (score), while the cinematography and the editing were handled by Nirav Shah and Kotagiri.V respectively.

 Miss Shetty Mr Polishetty was released theatrically on 7 September 2023 to positive reviews from critics and audiences.
 It emerged as commercial blockbuster.

 Plot

-Anvitha Ravali Shetty is a 38 year-old single woman working as a master chef in the United Kingdom and living with her single mother.
-Her mother has little time left to live as she suffers from terminal cancer.
-So, she keeps convincing her daughter to get married soon.
-Anvitha, who is adamant, doesn't believe in marriage and love due to her parents’ failed marriage and hence chooses to be single for the rest of her life.
-Later, her mother requests that she take her back to India, as she wants to spend her last days there.
-Eventually, after a few months, her mother dies, and Anvitha starts feeling lonely.
-As she doesn't believe in marriage, she tries to become a mother through IUI, as she feels she too needs a person during her last days.
-She feels that, like her mother, she doesn't need any man to love her throughout her life, and instead, her biological child can be her supporter throughout her life just like she had her mother.